S&P Global Inc at Robert W Baird Global Consumer, Technology & S

 Jeffrey P. Meuler - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

+We're fortunate to have the leaders from two of the segments at the conference today.
+Martina Cheung, the President of Ratings, is onstage with me.
+That's going to be the focus of this fireside chat.
+Edouard Tavernier, the President of Mobility, is also at the conference; as well as Mark Grant, the SVP of Investor Relations.

+In addition to running the Ratings business, Martina also has oversight for Sustainable1, the ESG initiatives at the company.
+She was previously the President of Ma

-S&P Global Inc at Robert W Baird Global Consumer, Technology & Services Conference (Virtual) Transcript
+S&P Global Inc at Robert W Baird Global Consumer, Technology & Services Conference Transcript

 |Access to All Earning Calls and Stock Analysis